jpignata/blog/articles/server-sent-events.md

 <script src="https://gist.github.com/3931911.js?file=bind.js"></script>

-Any `new-message` events that are transmitted through the connection will now trigger this callback and log the message into the console.
+Any `new-message` events that are transmitted through the connection will now trigger this callback and log the message to the console.

 The [specification](http://www.w3.org/TR/eventsource/) envisions the protocol to be extensible to serve other purposes outside the browser.
 For example,